Basic Bank Accounts

 It is important when changing bank accounts to ensure you pay all priority expenses such as mortgage or rent, utilities and housing rates.
 If these are due to be paid around the same time as your bank accounts are due to switch, you should make alternative arrangements, for example paying in advance, to ensure these bills are paid on time.

-When opening a new safe bank account the bank will usually check to see which current account you are eligible for based on your circumstances.
-If you meet the bank’s criteria for a current account, then it is likely that the bank will agree to this with no difficulties.
+When opening a new safe bank account, the bank will usually check to see which basic or current account you are eligible for based on your circumstances.
+If you meet the bank’s criteria for either a basic or a current account, then it is likely that the bank will agree to this with no difficulties.

-Some banks belong to the same banking group, for example both Halifax and Ulster Bank belong to the Bank of Scotland group.
-Therefore, when you open a safe bank account make sure the new bank is not within the same banking group as your previous account, otherwise your money may still be at risk of being taken.
+Some banks belong to the same banking group, for example Halifax belongs to the Bank of Scotland group.
+Therefore, when you open a basic bank account make sure the new bank is not within the same banking group as your previous account, otherwise your money may still be at risk of being taken.
 We can advise you on which banks belong to which groups.

-The Money Advice Service has lots of useful information on its website on how to open an account, what identification you will need and things you should think about before deciding which account is best for your needs.
+The Money Advice Service (MAS) has useful information on its website on how to open an account, what identification you will need and things you should think about before deciding which account is best for your needs.
 See www.moneyadviceservice.org.uk or phone them on 0300 500 5000.

 The main advantage of a basic bank account is that you can have an account with no costs and no opportunity for fees to arise.
 As you will not have an overdraft facility you won’t be charged interest on the account, and there will also be no fees for returned direct debits or standing orders.

-A basic bank account will have fewer features and benefits than regular current accounts including having a cheque book, however they still provide all the necessary banking functions that you will need to pay your bills and manage your finances including:
+A basic bank account will have fewer features and benefits than regular current accounts including not having a cheque book, however they still provide all the necessary banking functions that you will need to pay your bills and manage your finances including to:

 - Set up, amend and cancel direct debits and standing orders